qgan7125/PA-and-Section-Writeups/Section7-Sudoku-Writeup/README.md

 ## Introduction
 The goal of today's section is to develop a deeper understanding of recursive backtracking.
-We will be doing this by examining and coding an recursive backtracking search for amore complicated problem, solving a Sudoku puzzle.
+We will be doing this by examining and coding an recursive backtracking search for a more complicated problem, solving a Sudoku puzzle.

 Recall the recursive backtracking template: